 If your refrigerator has a water dispenser or an ice maker, an accessible water line is imperative when moving the unit.
-Hire a professional to install the water line once you decide where you want to relocate the appliance.
-Another option is to purchase a water line installation kit if you enjoy do-it-yourself projects.
+If there is already plumbing on the wall where you'd like to place the fridge, it can be repurposed for the refrigerator or you can purchase a water line installation kit and slice into the existing lines.

-Measure the depth, height and width of your refrigerator with a measuring tape.
-See that the new space does not have overhead cabinets that make the area too short for the refrigerator.
+Measure the depth, height and width of your refrigerator with a measuring tape and verify that your chosen new space doesn't have overhead cabinets that make the area too short for the refrigerator.
 The correct depth ensures that the refrigerator does not jut out beyond the counter space on either side of the appliance.
-If the appliance is too wide for a space, it may block a doorway or simply not fit in the available space.
 Allow for 6 inches of space behind the refrigerator and 2 inches overhead for proper ventilation and to increase the life or your appliance.

 Alternatively, if your refrigerator is currently nestled into a bank of cabinetry, it might make sense to move the cabinets as well.
 First verify that there's space on your chosen wall for the surrounding cabinetry, without impeding other doors and drawers or affecting the kitchen's flow.
 Carefully un-mount the cabinets from their existing wall, including any mounting rails or other hardware.